FelixOnline/v2/content/articles/2013-12-6-the-government-inspector.md

 subtitle: >
   DramSoc’s winter play this year is Nikolai Gogol’s satirical comedy The Government Inspector.
 Banned by the tsarist government of Imperial Russia on its first publication, the play makes a mockery of the stupidity, greed and corruption of the officials of a small provincial town
 date: "2013-12-06 04:14:05 +0000"

 # Attributes from Felix Online V1
 id: "4193"
 old_path: /arts/4193/the-government-inspector
 aliases:
  - /arts/4193/the-government-inspector
+imported: true
+comments:
+ - This play is sick went to see it the other night  you will laugh your little cotton socks off

 # Article Taxonomies
 categories:
  - arts
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true